Raspberry Pi Tutorial – Connect to WiFi or Create An Encrypted DHCP Enabled Ad-hoc Network as Fallback

 - Reboot and Test

-So basically, the main idea is that we use wpa_supplicant for maintaining a connection to WiFi, and we use an ad-hoc network as fallback if we cannot connect to WiFi on boot.
+for maintaining a connection to WiFi, and we use an ad-hoc network as fallback if we cannot connect to WiFi on boot.
 Further, to make it easier to connect and communicate with the RPi via the ad-hoc network, we setup a DHCP server for that network as well.

 ifconfig